Task initiation paralysis: why ADHD brains can't start — and how to break it

 What doesn't work

-2. Externalise the first step
+5. Externalise the first step

 If the first step is in your head, your brain has to manufacture it under load.
 If it's already written down (the night before, or by an app), you don't have to decide — you just act.
 More on externalisation.

-3. Make the deadline feel present
+6. Make the deadline feel present

 Activation paralysis often happens because the deadline is too far away to motivate.
 Backward planning from the deadline collapses "this is due in a week" into "I need to start at 6:20pm today" — and 6:20pm has motivational pull that "next week" doesn't.
+Once you're moving, a visible shrinking timer removes the "how long have I been at this?" question, so the decision to keep going gets easier too.

 How TimeNinja handles this